prankster42069/ConMan/README.md

 ## Let's get deeper

 ### File and folder structure
-[interface] folder contains every text file regarding interface.
+- [interface] folder contains every text file regarding interface.
+- [config] folder contains every configuration file, if you don't want to configure everything from the app itself.
+- [database] folder contains the contact database.
+You get a file containing ALL contacts, and one file per contact.

 ### Config file
 Detailling the config file.